“Don’t ask what the world needs. Ask what makes you come alive and go do it. Because what the world needs is people who have come alive.”

 - Make someone you love come alive with an unexpected gift.
 It could be a bouquet of flowers you went out picking in the spring grass.
 A note with a kind and loving message hidden in your partner’s or child’s lunchbox or book.
 Or a dinner that is ready as she or he arrives tired from work or school.
 See him or her come alive with big smile and feel how you come alive too.

 - Take a different route home.
 If you always take the same route home from school or work then do something different today.
 Walk, drive or ride your bike on a route where you have never been before.
-See new things instead of spending your time going home in your head going over the day or your plans.
+See new things instead of spending that journey home on going over the day or your plans.

 - Declutter.
 Simplify and change your environment to nudge your thoughts in a new and clearer direction too.
 Pick one small part of your home for example.
 Then go through each item there and ask yourself: Have I used this item in the past year?
 If not, give the it away to charity or a friend.
 Or you can simply throw it out.